up42/docs/source/up42-blocks/processing/land-cover.rst

   5. Urban (including roads and buildings)

 Based on an independent test dataset we reached an Accuracy of 0.75 and a Jaccard of 0.22 when trained with 4 classes.
-When trained with 5 classes using the same test dataset, we achieved an Accuracy We recommend that this block is only used within the Sub-Saharan Africa geographic region to achieve optimal results.
+When trained with 5 classes using the same test dataset, we achieved an Accuracy of 0.64 and a Jaccard of 0.16.
+We recommend that this block is only used within the Sub-Saharan Africa geographic region to achieve optimal results.

 If you would like to know more about the development of this land cover segmentation classifier we have published a